Pranjal-Prabhat/arduino-easylib/README.md

 # EASYLIB-ARDUINO

 ---
-Author: Pranjal Prabhat
+Author: Pranjal Prabhat 👨‍🔬
 ---

+## Whats New 👀
+Bug fixes in function like pause, sonar and sonarinit.
-## Overview
+## Overview 🖐
-This project aims to make writing codes for Arduino AVR boards more user-friendly, easy to read, and better understanding.
+This project aims to make writing codes for Arduino AVR boards more user-friendly, easy to read, and better understanding!!!

-## How to Use
+## How to Use 👀
 1. **Download the Library:**
    Copy the zip file from this repository or download it.